New Patients 757-216-9914

 What Is Plaque?

-Plaque is a sticky, colorless film that constantly forms on your teeth.
-It consists of bacteria, food particles, and saliva.
-This film develops naturally, but if you don’t remove it daily, it can lead to significant dental issues.
-When you consume food, especially those high in sugar and carbohydrates, bacteria in plaque produce acids.
-These acids attack tooth enamel, which is the hard, protective outer layer of your teeth.
-Over time, this can lead to cavities and other dental problems.
+Plaque is a sticky colorless film that constantly forms on your teeth.
+It’s made up of bacteria, food particles, and saliva.
+While plaque forms naturally, it becomes a problem if you don’t remove it every day.
+The bacteria in plaque produce acids when you eat foods high in sugar or carbs.
+These acids attack your tooth enamel.
+This can lead to cavities and other dental issues if you don’t treat it.

 Plaque forms when bacteria in your mouth mix with food particles and saliva.
-Sugary and starchy foods are the main culprits in plaque formation.
-When you consume these foods, the bacteria in your mouth feast on them.
-As they break down the sugars and starches, they produce acids.
+Foods high in sugar and starch are the biggest culprits.
+The bacteria in your mouth feed on them.
+The bacteria produce acids as they break down the sugars and starches.
 These acids can start attacking your teeth within minutes of eating.

-• Sugar-rich foods: Candies, sodas, and desserts can increase plaque formation.
+• Sugary foods: Candies, sodas, and desserts can increase plaque.

-• Starchy snacks: Chips, bread, and pasta can also contribute to plaque.
+• Starchy snacks: Chips, bread, and pasta also contribute to plaque.

-If you don’t remove plaque regularly through brushing and flossing, it can harden into tartar.
-Tartar is a calcified substance that forms above and below the gum line.
-Once tartar forms, it becomes much harder to remove and requires professional dental cleaning.
+If plaque isn’t removed, it can harden into tartar.
+Tartar is a rough calcified substance that forms above and below your gumline.
+Tartar is much harder to remove and needs a professional dental cleaning.

 Cavities

-Cavities, also known as dental caries, are one of the most common results of plaque buildup.
-When plaque acids eat away at tooth enamel, they create small holes or cavities.
-If left untreated, cavities can grow larger and deeper, affecting the inner layers of the tooth.
+Cavities, also called dental caries, are one of the most common results of plaque buildup.
+When plaque acids eat away at your tooth enamel, they create small holes or cavities.
+If left untreated, these cavities can grow larger and deeper, affecting the inner layers of your tooth.
 This can lead to pain, infection, and even tooth loss.

-Addressing cavities early can prevent more extensive dental procedures.
-Regular dental check-ups help identify cavities before they worsen, allowing for simpler treatments like fillings.
+The good news?
+Catching cavities early can prevent more serious dental work.
+Regular dental checkups help spot cavities before they become a bigger problem, allowing for simple treatments like fillings.

 Gum Disease

-Plaque can also irritate and inflame your gums, leading to gingivitis—the first stage of gum disease.
-Gingivitis symptoms include red, swollen gums that bleed easily when you brush or floss.
-If untreated, gingivitis can progress to periodontitis, a more severe form of gum disease.
-Periodontitis can destroy the structures supporting your teeth, including the bone and connective tissue.
+Plaque can also damage your gums.
+When plaque builds up along the gumline, it can irritate and inflame your gums, leading to gingivitis, the first stage of gum disease.
+Symptoms include red, swollen gums that bleed easily when you brush or floss.

 Tooth Loss